- Warnings & Disclaimers

-UNSTABLE = Card was running some time but crashed before the scene end or produce lower score (thottled)
+UNSTABLE = Card was running some time but crashed before the scene end or produce a lower score (thottled)

 FAIL = Card did not start the benchmark or crash within 3 seconds

 This is just single GPU result, to illustrate thermals impact on overclocking.
 This is same process as in Pascal and previous GPUs.
 Also with negative temperatures you would not want to go coldest possible, as the colder card runs, the more problems can happen due to water condensation and thermal stress.
 Pro 3D overclockers always try to maintain temperature just 5-10 °C below crashing point, so you can run the system for longer time, while running desired clocks.